 According to the Muslim Council of Britain, the halal food market in the UK is worth £1bn.
 Ocado has opened an online halal store and Tesco started selling halal products more than five years ago.
 Some supermarkets have meat counters operated by specialist halal companies.

-At the Springhill Tesco in Birmingham, the butcher’s counter is run by British-based meat supplier the National Halal Centre, with Muslims and non-Muslims buying their lamb cutlets and peri-peri chicken there, under the hanging sign assuring them the meat is “produced in accordance with the teachings of the Qur’an and Sunnah [the way of the Prophet Muhammad]“.
+At the Springhill Tesco in Birmingham, the butcher’s counter is run by British-based meat supplier the National Halal Centre, with Muslims and non-Muslims buying their lamb cutlets and peri-peri chicken there, under the hanging sign assuring them the meat is “produced by the teachings of the Qur’an and Sunnah [the way of the Prophet Muhammad]“.

 But there are broader issues at stake, springing from Islam’s emphasis on sustainable living and kindness to animals.
 The Qur’an commands Muslims to “eat of what is in the earth lawful and wholesome”, but too often, notes Lutfi, the emphasis remains on the lawful – halal – rather than tayyib, the wholesome and pure.